scubamuc/wiki-md/LXD-LXC.Docker_in_LXC.md

 ## Docker profile

 The easiest way to do this is to copy the `default` profile to create a `default-docker` profile with these options defined and simply assign the profile to LXC containers running Docker.
+See https://documentation.ubuntu.com/lxd/en/stable-5.0/profiles/

 **copy profile**:
 ```